chapmanjacobd/wiki-welcome/README.md

 shuf -n7 ~/bin/wiki-welcome/articles/$article | cowthink -W 78 -f tux
 ```

+This repo uses material from Wikipedia, which is released under the <a href="https://creativecommons.org/licenses/by-sa/3.0/">Creative Commons Attribution-Share-Alike License 3.0</a>.
+Respective authorship can be found on the page of each article.

 PRs are welcome--except for adding more wikipedia articles.
 I can add all Level-5 Vital articles just fine but it is over 1GB so...